Sens. Kaine and Warner want to make Virginia’s gun restrictions go national

 But voters gave Democrats the majority in both chambers of the General Assembly that fall, including many candidates who flipped seats by campaigning on gun control.
 The legislature followed through, passing seven of Northam’s eight priorities months later.

-The measures invited a swarm of opposition from gun rights advocates, thousands of whom descended upon Richmond to protest.
+The measures invited sizable opposition from gun rights advocates, thousands of whom came to Richmond to protest.
 Even on the federal level, Trump and a slew of Virginia congressional candidates frequently campaigned against the state’s gun-control laws at rallies, pointing to them as a harbinger of what Democrats could do nationally.

 All of which serves as a precursor to the type of resistance Kaine and Warner are likely to encounter from Senate Republicans should the Virginia Plan make any gains.
 Kaine, acknowledging the difficulty of pushing through the full plan, said he anticipates the closely divided Senate will take up a single measure first, such as a separate universal background check bill that has already passed the House.

 He stressed that the Virginia Plan wasn’t only about mass shootings, pointing to more frequent, even daily tragedies such as the 9-year-old girl shot and killed two years ago at a Richmond park.

-But Kaine said he also believes it was a failure in the background check system that enabled the Virginia Tech shooter to get a gun, even though he was mentally ill and such a purchase should have been prohibited.
+But Kaine said he also believes it was a failure in the background check system that enabled the Virginia Tech shooter to get a gun, even though he had mental health issues and such a purchase should have been prohibited.

 For years, he kept in touch with the families of the victims, and with the wounded he met in the hospitals.
 In 2013, when the Senate came close to passing a universal background check law after the mass shooting at Sandy Hook Elementary School, several Virginia Tech families looked on from the gallery.
 They sat with the Sandy Hook families and watched as the bill failed.